ucsb-cs56/w20/_lab/lab07a.md

 Re-run `mvn test`.
 The test should now pass.

+## Step 3e: Commit the changes

-So, we'll do a commit with a commit message, where `xx` is replaced by your initials:
+So, now that the tests are passing, we'll do a commit with a commit message, where `xx` is replaced by your initials:

 ```
 git commit -m "xx - fix failing test for title element on home page"